EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Introduction

-We demonstrate that EMaQ is competitive with Soft Actor Critic (SAC)~\citep{haarnoja2018soft} in online RL, and surpasses SAC in the deployment-efficient setting~\citep{matsushima2020deployment}.
-In the offline RL setting -- the main focus of this work -- due to its simplicity and more intuitive intrepretation of the main hyperparameter, EMaQ allows more careful examination of key components.
+In online RL, EMaQ is competitive with Soft Actor Critic (SAC)~\citep{haarnoja2018soft} and surpasses SAC in the deployment-efficient setting~\citep{matsushima2020deployment}.
+In the offline RL setting -- the main focus of this work -- EMaQ matches and outperforms prior state-of-the-art in the D4RL~\citep{fu2020d4rl} benchmark tasks.
 Through our explorations with EMaQ we make two intriguing findings.
-First, in continuous control benchmark domains, we observe that in most benchmark settings considered in this work, surprisingly little modification to a base behavior policy is necessary to obtain a performant policy.
-Second, due to the strong dependence of EMaQ on the type of behavior policy used, our results engender important questions regarding how to best model offline interaction datasets.
-Lastly, but crucially, despite its simplistic form, we observe that in a variety of benchmark continuous control domains designed for evaluating offline RL, EMaQ is competitive with state-of-the-art methods, making it a great test-bed for close examination and further theoretical analyses, and an easy to implement, yet strong baseline for future work in offline RL.
+First, due to the strong dependence of EMaQ on the quality of behavior policy used, our results demonstrate the significant impact of careful considerations in modeling the behavior policy that generate the offline interaction datasets.
+Second, relating to the introduced notion of complexity, in a diverse array of benchmark settings considered in this work we observe that surprisingly little modification to a base behavior policy is necessary to obtain a performant policy.
+The simplicity, intuitive interpretation, and strong empirical performance of EMaQ make it a great test-bed for further examination and theoretical analyses, and an easy to implement yet strong baseline for future work in offline RL.